 Also, avoid counting countries.
 I have met quite a few travelers who like to brag about the number of countries that they have visited on their trips.
 Most of the time, these people don’t really get to see or experience much of anything in the countries that they visit.
 They’re always in a rush.
 I used to be like this.
 Now I travel slowly and enjoy each destination so much more.

-Are you currently planning a round the world trip?
+Are you currently planning or have you taken a round the world trip?
 Share your itinerary in the comments below!

 More from Where the Road Forks